 However, it also the most expensive flour.
 If you are willing to pay a little more, you are guaranteed a quality flour that replicates the taste of traditional baked goods.

-Another option is to forgo a gluten free flour mix and bake with almond flour, which has a sweet nutty taste, low in carbs, and high in protein.
+Another option is to forgo a gluten free flour mix and bake with almond flour or almond meal, which has a sweet nutty flavor, low in carbs, and high in protein.

-SAVE THIS Gluten Free Flour Guide TO YOUR PINTEREST BOARD!
+SAVE THIS best Gluten-Free Flour Guide TO YOUR PINTEREST BOARD!

 Let’s be friends on Pinterest!
 I’m always sharing great recipes!